DUNE/computing-basics-larsoft/index.md

 > 2. A computer set up so that you can log into a remote unix system at FNAL or CERN.
 >   This will include getting DUNE computing accounts at FNAL or CERN.
 >   See [DUNE Basic Setup](https://dune.github.io/computing-basics/setup.html) to do pre-class setup.
+>   You need to make certain you can log into CERN or FNAL DUNE systems before proceeding.
 {: .prereq}

 By the end of this workshop, participants will know how to: